isomerpages/moe-queenstownsec/pages/School Rules.md

 1. Students are to be polite, respectful and maintain proper decorum at all times.
 2. Students are to participate actively in all school activities and functions.
-3. Students must respect and obey school rules and personnel, including the Principal, Vice-Principals, teaching and non-teaching staff, and student-leaders.
+3. Students are expected to comply with school rules.
 4. Students are to uphold the good name of the school when they are out of the school.
 They should be courteous and considerate to others when they are on public transportation or at any public places.
 5. Students must uphold the law at all times and report students who are behaving suspiciously.
 6. Students must maintain a conducive learning environment by keeping their noise level down along the corridors, stairways, near classrooms, laboratories or special rooms.